 Beyond emissions, what concrete goals are being worked towards?
 Which methodologies and calculations are being used?
 Where targets have been set, what are the associated time frames and interim targets?

-How to write your answers
+How to write your answers for the TCFD Reporting?

 Good disclosures don’t just tick a box: they shed useful light.